Things We Shouldn't Talk About

 William Nobel (he/him) is an Atlanta native with a diverse background in the entertainment industry.
 William set out to explore the vibrant entertainment hubs of Los Angeles and New York where he studied film and graduated with a Master of Fine Arts.
 Immersed in these creative environments, he gained invaluable experience and forged connections that would shape his career.
 William’s time in both cities allowed him to expand his artistic horizons and further develop his skills as a writer-producer.
 Through his work as a writer-producer and the establishment of his production company, Wrong Turn Films, William strives to create content that resonates with audiences, sparks conversation, and leaves a lasting impression.

-Jes Gallegos - Director of Photography
+William Martin - Co-Director/Director of Photography

 Connect With The Filmmakers: